This Potato Corn Chowder Recipe blends sweet corn with fresh basil and pesto for a hearty, creamy soup that’s easy to make and always a hit!

 • Stock: Use good-quality chicken or vegetable stock for more flavor.

 • Whole Milk: Blend part of the soup to thicken it instead of using a butter-flour mix.
-Milk adds flavor and creaminess.
+Milk also adds flavor and creaminess.

 • Pesto: More info below!